lizli502/SSE-PT-V1/README.md

 ## Options
 The training of the SSE-PT model is handled by the main.py script that provides the following command line arguments.
 ```
 --dataset            STR           Name of dataset.
 Default is "steam".
---train_dir          STR                                      Default is "default".
+--train_dir          STR           Train directory.
+Default is "default".
 --batch_size         INT           Batch size.
 Default is 128.
 --lr                 FLOAT         Learning rate.
 Default is 0.001.
---maxlen             INT                                      Default is 50.
+--maxlen             INT           Maxmum length of sequence.
+Default is 50.
---user_hidden_units  INT           Default is 50.
+--user_hidden_units  INT           Hidden units of user.
+Default is 50.
---item_hidden_units  INT           Default is 50.
+--item_hidden_units  INT           Hidden units of item.
+Default is 50.
 --num_blocks         INT           Number of blocks.
 Default is 2.
 --num_epochs         INT           Number of epochs to run.
 Default is 201.
 --num_heads          INT           Number of heads.
 Default is 2.
 --dropout_rate       FLOAT         Dropout rate value.
 Default is 0.5.
 --threshold_user     FLOAT         SSE probability of user.
 Default is 1.0.
 --threshold_item     FLOAT         SSE probability of item.
 Default is 1.0.
 --l2_emb             FLOAT         L2 regularization value.
 Default is 0.0.
---gpu                FLOAT                                    Default is 0.
+--gpu                INT           Name of GPU to use.
+Default is 0.
---print_freq         INT                                      Default is 10.
+--print_freq         INT           Print frequency of evaluation.
+Default is 10.
 --k                  INT           Top k for NDCG and Hits.
 Default is 10.
 ```
 ## Commands
 To train our model on the default `ml1m` data with default parameters: